fdalcin/dotfiles/README.md

     ```zsh
     cd ~/.dotfiles && ./install.sh
     ```
+5. Start `Herd.app` and run its install process
-5. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
+6. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
-6. Restart your computer to finalize the process
+7. Restart your computer to finalize the process

 Your Mac should now be ready to use!